angeldbarrios/git-commit/readme.md

 4. Go to `http://localhost:3000/app`

-In `lib/public` there is a compiled `.js` and `.html` The repo of this other project is: https://github.com/angeldbarrios/git-commit-react
+Front-end was build with a simple React App
+Source code React App: https://github.com/angeldbarrios/git-commit-react

+In `lib/public` is located the output from React App Building process, which is what is rendered to client in this test-project

 **TODOS**